Richard Hammond: Personal life

 In March 2012, Hammond passed his B206 LST helicopter licence and has since owned a Robinson R44 Raven II helicopter.

 In September 2018, his wife reported that she and Richard, along with their fifteen-year-old daughter, had been burgled while sleeping at a holiday villa in Saint-Tropez, speculating that they might have been rendered unconscious by noxious gas.

 Residences

-The Hammond family lives in a mock castle in Herefordshire and they also have an apartment in London.
+The Hammond family live in a mock castle in Herefordshire, and they also have an apartment in London.
 In an interview with The Sunday Times in February 2008, it was reported that Hammond had moved briefly from Gloucestershire to Buckinghamshire, then back again, because he missed the country life.

 In October 2012, it was reported he had spent over £2 million buying Bollitree Castle which is situated near Weston under Penyard, Ross-on-Wye.
 It has been rumoured he has also bought a large house in the town of Wantage, Oxfordshire.

 Vehicle ownership

 Cars

-Hammond currently owns or has owned many different cars including:
+Hammond owns or has owned many different cars.
+These include: